mcgill-robotics-archive/electrical/README.md

     appended _after_ the filetype suffixes:
     * Schematic images: sheet number `_s#`
     * Layout images: layer number `_l#`
-  * Board and component READMEs follow the template above (schematic link only needed for boards)
+  * Board READMEs follow the template above
-  * Part folders, component files, pattern files, and datasheets must be named after the part they are associated with
+  * Component files and pattern files must be named after the part they are associated with

 ## General Workflow